 However, even Sign-In 2FA can't protect your account if you enter it on a phishing website or share it with a scammer, so beware of phishing scams.

-Sign-In 2FA is mandatory
+Sign-In 2FA is highly recommended!

 At Kraken, we consider Sign-In 2FA a basic security feature that all account holders should utilize for both their Kraken account and email account!